DanielLiu1123/classpath-replacer/README.md

 - With both `Jackson` and `Gson`
 - Different versions of behaviors (e.g. `Gson` 2.8.9 and 2.9.0)

-But it is difficult to simulate this scenario in unit tests, because usually, unit tests are run under a fixed classpath.
+But it is challenging to simulate this scenario in unit tests, because usually, unit tests are run under a fixed classpath.

 `Classpath Replacer` can help you simulate this scenario in your unit tests.